Kane County Criminal Law Information Center

 Aurora Branch, 1200 East Indian Trail Road, Aurora, Illinois.

 Carpentersville Branch Court, 1200 L W Besinger Drive, Carpentersville, Illinois.

 Elgin Branch, 1500 Dexter Court, Elgin, Illinois.

 The Branch Courthouses in Elgin and Aurora also have Bond Court.
 Bond Hearings start at 8 a.m. at both Courthouses and the hearings are over a video feed.
 If you are arrested in Elgin, Carpentersville, South Elgin, East Dundee and West Dundee, your Bond Hearing will be held at the Elgin Branch.
 If you are arrested for a felony or a misdemeanor in Aurora, North Aurora, and Montgomery, you will be taken to the Aurora Branch for your Bond Hearing.
 All other Bond Hearings are held at the Kane County Judicial Center at 8:30 a.m. and at 3:30 p.m.
-Weekend and Holiday Bond Court Hearings are at the Kane County Judicial Center in Room 005.
-The proceedings will happen in the basement of the Kane County Judicial Center and you will appear via video feed from the Kane County Jail, which is located next to the Kane County Judicial Center.
+Weekend and Holiday Bond Court Hearings are at the Kane County Judicial Center in Room 005, in the lower level.
+The Bond Hearings will take place basement of the Kane County Judicial Center and you will appear via video feed from the Kane County Jail, which is located next to the Kane County Judicial Center.

-If you are arrested for a DUI in Kane County, in certain towns the police officer may choose to have your DUI case prosecuted by the municipality.
+If you are arrested for a DUI in Kane County, in certain towns your DUI may be prosecuted by the municipality.
 State law allows municipalities to prosecute certain misdemeanor DUIs instead of referring them to the Kane County State's Attorney's Office.
 In Kane County, the towns of Hampshire, Geneva, Carpentersville, South Elgin, St. Charles and Elgin have chosen to prosecute certain misdemeanor DUI's themselves.
 The Kane County State's Attorney's Office will supervise the Municipal prosecution of DUI cases, but the attorney prosecuting the DUI case will be working for the municipality.
-All felony DUI cases continue to be prosecuted by the Kane County State's Attorney's office.Experienced and Effective Criminal Defense Lawyer for Kane County Criminal Cases
+All felony DUI cases continue to be prosecuted exclusively by the Kane County State's Attorney's office.Experienced and Effective Criminal Defense Lawyer for Kane County Criminal Cases